The Seyit Jemal ad-Din Mosque

 The Seyit Jamal ad-Din Mosque was built in the 15th century on a high hill near Ashgabat.
 It is a unique architectural monument of medieval Khurasan, consisting of a mosque, a tomb, and two domed halls, creating a sacred space.

-Seyit Jamal ad-Din Mosque
+The Seyit Jemal ad-Din Mosque

 The mosque was built in 1456 during the reign of Sultan Abu'l-Qasim Babur Bahadur Khan.
 Vizier Muhammad Hudaydat was an important patron of the mosque, and his father, Jamal ad-Din, was buried here, emphasizing the importance of the complex for the local community.